op2025-ra/ThinkPad-E14-Gen-5-Hackintosh/README.md

 IMPORTANT NOTES DONT SKIP!!

-When instalation is Finished and its booted, Download propertree then open the Config.plist from USB>EFI>OC>config.plist, Go to Kernal then ADD section, Find Nooted-red.kext then enable it making it True.
-(This will enable iGPU)
+When instalation is Finished and its booted, Download propertree then open the Config.plist from USB>EFI>OC>config.plist, Go to Kernal then ADD section, Find Nooted-red.kext (It shounld be no. 5) then enable it making it True.
+Enableing it now beacusenot recommended duruing installation